QuantEcon/lecture-python.myst/lectures/newton_method.md

 #### Successive Approximation

-First, we compute the fixed point using successive approximation.
+First, let's compute the fixed point using successive approximation.

 Here's a time series from a particular choice of $k_0$.